DSA Environment, Natural Resources and Climate Change Study group

 - Joint writing and development of research proposals

-Those interested to get involved inthe group should contact the group convenor with contact information and information on their areas of interest.
+Those interested in getting involved in the group should contact the group convenor with contact information and information on their areas of interest.

 Next Study Group event